Jeremy Pena Player Props: Astros vs. Blue Jays

 Jeremy Pena At The Plate

-- In 16 games played this season, he has gone deep in two of them.
+- He has hit a home run in two of 17 games played this season, and in 2.6% of his plate appearances.

-- Pena has picked up an RBI in 37.5% of his games this season, with two or more RBI in 18.8% of his games.
+- Pena has driven home a run in six games this year (35.3%), including more than one RBI in 17.6% of his games.

-- He has scored at least once 10 times this season (62.5%), including one multi-run game.
+- In 11 of 17 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.